 The SPARC office can provide you with grant proposal-writing guidelines.
 Often, these guidelines are determined on a proposal-by-proposal basis.
 At the minimum, you will need to be prepared to produce the following:

+Time management is usually the most common error a grant proposal writer makes.
+The amount of time from the announcement until the deadline is not open for debate and is often less than a couple of weeks.
 When writing a grant proposal the writer needs to be aware of the many parts associated with submitting a proposal, and manage the time it takes to write drafts, include reviews and revisions and attain the necessary endorsements (when applicable), and meeting the checklists as outlined by the funding agency.

 Here are some reference points for proposal writers:

 Your CV will most likely be a required document.
 It will list your research and programmatic history.
-If you do not feel that you will be recognized as a principle resource, you may want to team with other investigators who will build credibility for the project.
+If you do not feel that you will be recognized as a principal resource, you may want to team with other investigators who will build credibility for the project.